Background checks have now become well and truly embedded in employee recruitment best practices across the globe.

 Other factors include the level at which the employee will join, their remuneration, etc. This means extensive background checks are more likely to be needed when recruitment is for a prominent position in a company’s hierarchy and for job profiles that come with higher remuneration.

 One can apply the seven-to-ten-year cut-off as a general rule of the thumb in most cases.
-This is particularly true of credit or criminal background checks, though educational and employment history can be cross-checked to a somewhat greater extent.
+This is particularly true of credit screening or criminal background checks, though educational and employment history can be cross-checked to a somewhat greater extent.

 How far back does a criminal background check go?